Research Technical Report FRITS-TR-2026-02 Updated 11 August 2026 translationmultilinguallocalisationLLM

-Re-Authoring, Not Translating: A Two-Stage Meaning-First Pipeline for Native-Quality Machine Translation
+Translating by Meaning, Not by Words: A Two-Stage Method for Native-Quality Machine Translation

 Frits Lyneborg